Chris-Perkins/Spot-my-new-Song/README.md

 # Spot my new Song
 Input your favorite albums and playlists, and, with the help of a simple algo-rhythm, find new songs!

+### "How is this different from Spotify's recommendations?"
+Spot my new Song has a bias towards finding songs by artists and albums that you already love.
+While it does parse Spotify's own recommendations, you'll find results that you'll love (despite being randomized!).
+If you desire, you can create a playlist with the given recommendations from within the app for ease of listening.

 ### How to Use:
   1. Open your terminal to the file path where Spot my New Song is located